 6. My child has mild cold/flu symptoms: When should I call the GP?

 Because GP surgeries are already so busy at this time of year, the advice is that you should not call your GP at all if you suspect someone in your household has Covid-19.
-Instead, use this online NHS 111 questionnaire which will guide you as to whether or not your child needs specialist attention.
+Instead, you should get a test if you think you or your child had coronavirus.
+Find out how you can get tested here.